Wolter von Plettenberg: Early Life and Career (until 1494)

+Grand Master of Livonia (1494–1535)

+War with Russia (1501–1503)

-In 1500 Plettenberg made an alliance with Grand Duke of Lithuania, Alexander Jagiellon (the Treaty of Wenden), who had been at war with Russia since 1499.
+In 1500, Plettenberg made an alliance with the Grand Duke of Lithuania, Alexander Jagiellon (the Treaty of Wenden), who had been at war with Russia since 1499.
 He also tried to convince Pope Alexander VI to issue a crusading bull against the Russians in order to acquire funding from the sale of indulgences, but his efforts were in vain.

-In the war with Russia (1501-1503), Plettenberg showed himself to be a talented and skilled commander.
+In the war with Russia (1501–1503), Plettenberg showed himself to be a talented and skilled commander.
 His strength lay in his skillful use of heavy cavalry and artillery fire.
-With such tactics Plettenberg won the Battle of the Siritsa River (August 1501), where an army of the Livonian Confederation of 8,000 foot and 4,000 horse defeated an about two times stronger army of Russians.
-But without the promised help of the Lithuanians, Plettenberg was unable to conquer Pskov and only burned the stronghold of Ostrov.
+With such tactics Plettenberg won the Battle of the Siritsa River (August 1501), where an army of the Livonian Confederation of 8,000 foot and 4,000 horse defeated a roughly twice as large Russian army.
+However, an outbreak of dysentery in Plettenberg's army prevented him from exploiting this success.
+A subsequent defeat at the Battle of Helmet and the unsuccessful siege of Pskov followed.
+Without the promised help of the Lithuanians, Plettenberg was unable to conquer Pskov and only burned the stronghold of Ostrov.

 During the winter of 1501–1502, the Russians harshly ravaged Eastern Livonia and many Livonian dignitaries wanted to make peace with Muscovy.
-But Plettenberg decided to continue the war and tried to conquer Pskov one more time.
+But Plettenberg decided to continue the war and attempted to conquer Pskov one more time.
 However, due to Moscow's strong support of Pskov, he was forced to retreat southwest from the city.
-On 13 September 1502 he won the Battle of Smolin (at Lake Smolin close to the village Palkino in Pskov Oblast) with his 5,000 men against about 12,000 Russians.
+On 13 September 1502, he won the Battle of Smolin (at Lake Smolin close to the village Palkino in Pskov Oblast) with his 5,000 men against about 12,000 Russians.
 The next day, 14 September, became the Victory Day in Livonia.
-In 1503 peace between Ivan III and Livonia on the terms of status quo ante bellum was concluded.

-During the Protestant Reformation, Plettenberg supported the Lutherans, hoping thus to subjugate the Catholic Archbishopric of Riga to him.
-The province was in disarray and the master had serious difficulties in ruling the territory which remained divided between the Order, the bishoprics, and the rich cities of Riga, Reval and Dorpat.
-In 1525 Plettenberg refused to convert himself to Lutheranism and to become a secular ruler of Livonia as the Grand Master Albert in Prussia had done.
-Instead he became vassal or Imperial Prince (Reichsfürst) of the Emperor Charles V, thus hoping to get direct support from the Holy Roman Empire.
-In March of the year 1535 he died quite suddenly at the age of about 85 years.
-According to legend, he died in full armor, sitting in front of a fireplace in an armchair.
-He is buried in Cesis at St. John's church.
+Diplomacy and Peace (1503–1535)

+In 1503, peace between Ivan III and Livonia on the terms of status quo ante bellum was concluded.
+Due to the lack of Lithuanian support, Plettenberg achieved only a six-year peace treaty from Moscow, though it was renewed in 1509, 1521, and 1531.
+Plettenberg succeeded in maintaining Livonian neutrality in the ongoing conflicts between Poland-Lithuania and Muscovy from 1503 onwards, refusing to commit too heavily to either side in order not to endanger Livonia's independence.
+Through military self-assertion and diplomatic restraint, he protected the country from renewed Russian aggression for more than half a century—the peace he established lasted nearly 60 years until the outbreak of the Livonian War in 1558, more than two decades after his death.